oopeeti/.dotfiles/README.md

 - [Ripgrep](https://github.com/BurntSushi/ripgrep) - For Telescope Fuzzy Finder
 - If working with typescript/javascript you need to install node.

-If you're on mac, like me, you can install iTerm2, Neovim, Ripgrep and Node with homebrew.
+If you're on mac, you can install iTerm2, Neovim, Ripgrep and Node with homebrew.
 ```bash
 brew install --cask iterm2
 ```